 The shooting happened the day before nationwide elections for a president and provincial councils, which the Taliban had vowed to disrupt, according to reports.

 There was an uptick in attacks in Afghanistan in the weeks leading up to the election.
 About a month before Niedringhaus' death, British-Swedish journalist Nils Horner was shot dead in broad daylight in Kabul's diplomatic district, news reports said.
 In January, a Lebanese restaurant popular with foreigners was attacked in a suicide bombing.

 On July 23, 2014, a court in Nangahar convicted Naqibullah, an Afghan police commander who goes by only one name, as many Afghans do, in the attack that killed Niedringhaus.
-He was found guilty of murder and treason and given a four-year sentence.
-The conviction and sentencing were the first in many steps to a final conviction and sentence, which could take years.
+He was found guilty of murder and treason.
 Reports citing witness and official accounts suggested the shooting was not planned.
 In court, Naqibullah did not offer a motive for carrying out the attack.